th2-net/th2-codec/README.md

 #### Fixed:

-* Errors and warnings during encoding does not have message IDs attached because they are not correct yet
+* Errors and warnings during encoding does not have message IDs attached because the IDs are not correct yet

 #### Added: